halprez/weather-mcp-server/README.md

 ## 🌟 Project Overview

-This project creates the world's most advanced weather data platform, seamlessly integrating **historical meteorological data** from EUMETSAT with **dual AI-powered weather forecasts** from both Google's GraphCast and ECMWF's cutting-edge AIFS models.
+This project creates and advanced weather data platform, seamlessly integrating **historical meteorological data** from EUMETSAT with **dual AI-powered weather forecasts** from both Google's GraphCast and ECMWF's AIFS models.
 Built on the Model Context Protocol (MCP), it provides intelligent weather analysis capabilities through a unified API with ensemble predictions and model comparison tools.

 The core `WeatherMCPServer` class provides 6 advanced tools for comprehensive weather analysis, from individual AI model forecasts to sophisticated ensemble predictions that combine multiple data sources.

+**🚀 Dual Transport Support:**
+- **📡 stdin/stdout**: Perfect for Claude Desktop integration (recommended)
+- **🌐 HTTP**: Ideal for standalone API usage and development

 ### Key Concepts